meteorlxy/vssue/packages/docs/src/guide/getting-started.md

 Vssue can enable comments for your static pages via the `Issue System` of `Github`, `Gitlab` or `Bitbucket`, and you can choose one of those platforms.

-Go to [Set up OAuth App](./supported-platforms.md) for detailed instructions.
+Go to [Supported Platforms - Set up OAuth App](./supported-platforms.md) for detailed instructions.

 After this step, you will get `client id` and `client secret` of your OAuth App, which will be used for Vssue options: